ripSquid/styrdokument/pm/eng/pm_for_studienamnden.md

 ### 3.4 Representative for master programs

-A program representing student is responsible for the students education influence at the master programs at the ICT school.
+A program representing student is responsible for the students' education influence at the master programs at the school of EECS given at campus KTH Kista.

 Their tasks include:

-- Working towards apointing a course committee for each courses at master level.
+- Working towards appointing a course committee for each courses at master level.
 - Arrange and take part in course- and program evaluations as well as evaluating the results of these.
-- Work towards improving that wich may and should be improved at their program.
+- Work towards improving that which may and should be improved at their program.
 - Be available for opinions in matters regarding education.
 - Communicating in english since students that do not speak swedish are involved.